How to Apply

-Once you've completed these steps, you will get priority enrollment to register for classes.
+Once you've completed these steps, you will get priority registration to sign up for classes.
 See the buttons below.

 - Have a disability?
 Our Disability Support Services office can assist you.

 - High school students: If you want to take college classes while you are still in high school, use the OpenCCC application, but be sure to visit the Dual Enrollment webpage to learn about additional steps that you must take.